mbsa-tud/tsad_platform/README.md

 11. Check on startup of the platform whether all required folders are on the matlab path to avoid errors later on.
 12. Output more information to the MATLAB command window (e.g. for the training, detection and threshold calculation steps) to let the user know the current step (useful for longer running tasks).
 13. Add more models (The platform lacks for example in statistical models.
 Classic ML oder DL models like a Convolutional Autoencoder or a LSTM Autoencoder could also be added).
+14. Save intermediate results during auto run.
+This allows to save some results even when a longer running process crashes.

 **NOTE** The entire platform is quite large at this point and not all functions, data manipulation and app interaction steps could be tested in every way.
 New errors can always occur and be fixed in the future.